Cryptocurrencies are here to stay, but compliance teams are in wait-and-see mode

 Like with other securities, cryptocurrencies can be traded over-the-counter, or OTC.
 Going OTC, and therefore off-exchange, means far less transparency, which means trading activity is harder to monitor and control.

-In light of the recent spectacular rise and continuing fall of Bitcoin and other cryptocurrencies, and the spate of ICOs, or initial coin offerings, regulators are suddenly finding strong and common voice on the subject.
+In light of the recent spectacular rise and continuing fall of Bitcoin and other cryptocurrencies, and the spate of ICOs, or initial coin offerings, regulators are suddenly finding strong and, primarily, common voice on the subject.

 On December 11 of last year the SEC made a strident public statement on cryptocurrencies and ICOs.
 In the lengthy dispatch, SEC Chairman Jay Clayton said: "To date no initial coin offerings have been registered with the SEC," nor has the agency "approved for listing and trading any exchange-traded products holding cryptocurrencies or other assets related to cryptocurrencies."